rohdef/node-aspell/README.md

 A node.js module that parses [aspell](http://aspell.net/) output.
 Aspell is a spell checker.

-Currently works with node.js v0.10.1+ (and probably lower).
+Currently works with node.js v0.10.1+ (and probably lower), latest tested with v5.4.1.

 ## Examples